 7. Motivate Others

-Leaders are more than just decision makers.
+Leaders are more than just decision-makers.
 They should also be motivators, getting employees fired up to get the work done.
-This requires a good understanding of the of motivation.
+This requires a good understanding of motivation.
 Although some people are motivated entirely by financial rewards, most are motivated by other means, such as the opportunity for advancement or recognition for a job well done.